 On February 16, 2018, the President signed Kari’s Law Act of 2017, which became Public Law (PL) 115-127.
 This law requires multi-line telephone systems to have a configuration permitting users to directly dial 9-1-1 without having to dial any other digits.
 This law applies to multi-line telephone systems “manufactured, imported, offered for first sale or lease, first sold or leased, or installed after the date that is 2 years after the date of the enactment of this Act.”

-If you are responsible for the management of a multi-line telephone system and have questions about how it works with 9-1-1, please contact the MESB’s Director of 9-1-1 Services at (651) 643-8377.
+If you are responsible for the management of a multi-line telephone system and have questions about how it works with 9-1-1, please contact the MESB’s 9-1-1 Manager at (651) 643-8377.